elotroalex/chiens/_texts/translation.md

 - {:.sp} 1st God.

 - What a time.
-My children, you have made a beautiful butcher's shop.
+My children, you have erected a beautiful butcher's shop.

 *(He sits down on his throne)*

 - {:.sp} 2nd God.

-- {:.pr} An astonishing time, my brothers: the Newfoundland cod throws itself on the lines of its own accord.
+- {:.pr} A shocking time, my brothers: the Newfoundland cod throws itself on the lines of its own accord.

 *(He sits down on his throne)*

 - {:.sp} 3rd God.

-- I say it's a dizzying or an amazing time, take your pick.
+- I say it's either a dizzying or an amazing time, take your pick.

 *(He sits down on his throne)*